Meet Rachel

 Photo by Alex Rodriquez Photo

-Rachel Bloom-Pojar is a bilingual research consultant and story strategist with 15 years of experience in higher education and community-engaged research.
+Rachel Bloom-Pojar is a bilingual (English/Spanish) consultant and story strategist with 15 years of experience in higher education and community-engaged research.
 She has led multiple initiatives in partnership with community health leaders, reproductive health educators, and Spanish-speaking communities in the Dominican Republic and the U.S., securing over $150,000 in grant funding.

 Originally from the suburbs of Chicago, Rachel lives near Milwaukee, Wisconsin with her husband, two boys, and dog named Luna.